jro31/jethro-codes/_articles/my-story.md

 I was on little more than minimum wage.
 But even on minimum wage, if you work enough, you can make a decent amount of money.
 Especially for an 18 year old.

-I'd never had much money before, and now suddenly I was looking at my bank balance each month being all... ka-ching!
+I'd never had much money before, and now suddenly I was looking at my bank balance each month being all... _"Ka-ching!"_

 When you suddenly find yourself living a very lucrative lifestyle, it's hard to turn your back on it to go travelling.